Tenants' Annual Report 2024

 Social events

-Throughout the year social events take place in Housing Plus schemes and this year schemes were also visited by energy roadshows:
+Throughout the year social events take place in Housing Plus schemes and this year schemes were also visited by energy roadshows.

 Social Enterprise